Department of Justice is now the Department of Communities and Justice. Find out more >

 If you are completing your Application in a Case by hand, you will need to include:

-To find a registry near you, see Court locations on the Federal Circuit Court of Australia website.
+To find a registry near you, see Court locations on the Federal Circuit and Family Court of Australia website.

 You can also eFile your Application and Affidavit: